rangertaha/urlinsane/README.md

 ### Keyboard Layouts

+Keyboard layouts are central to typosquatting because certain common typing errors are directly related to the physical arrangement of keys.
+For example, in the QWERTY layout, adjacent letters (like "e" and "r" or "i" and "o") are frequently mistyped, leading to common typos.
+Urlinsane can exploit these patterns by generating alternative domain names that reflect plausible mistakes, relying on users inadvertently typing close-but-incorrect keys.

+Additionally, different keyboard layouts (such as AZERTY, QWERTZ, or Dvorak) produce unique typo patterns, allowing cybercriminals to target users in specific regions or with particular typing habits.
+By understanding these layout-specific errors, typosquatters can increase the likelihood of catching misdirected traffic, making keyboard layouts a significant factor in effective typosquatting strategies.

 |  Arabic | Armenian  | English  | Finnish |  French   | Russian | Spanish | Hebrew  | Persian |
 |----------|----------|----------|---------|-----------|---------|--------|----------|---------|
 | غفقثصض   | QWERTY   |  QWERTY  | QWERTY  | ACNOR     | ЯШЕРТЫ  | QWERTY | Standard | Farsi   |